ptomulik/testmd/README.md

   compared after the tested method is invoked),
 * *disable_content_matching* - do not test whether the content of subject and model hash is same after the operation under test,
+* *raises* - an array of exception classes that may be raised by function as a part of its normal behaviour (for example as a result of argument validation)

 Most of these parameters might be overwritten on per-method basis, for example: